mammadmammadli/coding-challenge-spacex/README.md

 5. Add a way to switch to a random picture
 6. Make sure the app looks good on both mobile and desktop

+Note: Remember to keep the code clean and commit after each step

 ## Report

 Finally, send an e-mail to me with a link to your Git repo.
 In case you wanna keep it private, add me (ripern) as a collaborator temporarily.